renoki-co/laravel-docker-base/README.md

 Images are used to deploy a [sample Laravel application](https://github.com/renoki-co/laravel-helm-demo) to Kubernetes using Helm charts for vanilla Laravel, Laravel Octane or to deploy workers such as queues.

-For Docker & versioning examples, please check [`renokico/laravel-base` DockerHub page](https://hub.docker.com/r/renokico/laravel-base).
+For Docker & versioning examples, please check [`renokico/laravel-base` Quay page](https://quay.io/repository/renokico/laravel-base).

 This project compiles images: